HOME

 While an all-out chaotic game with characters and settings from across all time, space, and fantasy is grand; it is equally fun to agree upon limits for what types of characters and settings a game should contain.

-In addition to genre, players may agree to limit mechanics taht disrupt the pace of the game.
+In addition to genre, players may agree to limit mechanics that disrupt the pace of the game.

 UNGOVERNABLE is designed for free association of players.
 If your favorite genre or mechanic isn't right for a particular game, you can carry your characters, mechanics, and even histories, loot, and settings into another game.